 The Ministry of Health, Labour and Welfare (MHLW) implemented the Project to Enhance the International Transmission of Radioactivity-Related Information on the Workers at TEPCO Holdings' Fukushima Daiichi Nuclear Power Plant, beginning in the 2013 fiscal year.
-This provides timely and accurate information to international organizations and media abroad on the radiation exposure situation at this power plant and the related exposure countermeasures.
+This project was intended to provide timely and accurate information to international organizations and media abroad on the radiation exposure situation at this power plant and the related exposure countermeasures.

-As part of the project, in which relevant information from press releases by MHLW and other organizations is posted in English on its website, workshops have been held annually through to the 2016 fiscal year by MHLW, in cooperation with TEPCO and its primary contractors, for overseas media in Japan on good practices toward radiation exposure reduction and safety and health management of workers.
+As part of the project, in which relevant information from press releases by MHLW and other organizations are posted in English on its website, workshops have been held annually by MHLW through the 2016 fiscal year, in cooperation with TEPCO and its primary contractors, for overseas media and specialists in Japan on good practices toward radiation exposure reduction and safety and health management of workers.